mtreinish/pysubunit/README.rst

 corrupted streams (e.g. where two processes write to the same stream concurrently, or where the stream generator suffers a bug).

-More details on both protocol version s can be found in the 'Protocol' section of this document.
+More details on both protocol versions can be found in the 'Protocol' section of this document.

 A number of useful things can be done easily with subunit: